Asbestos – general training

-The training meets the Swedish Work Environment Authority’s requirements for employees who risk exposure to asbestos fibers.
-After completing the course, participants will have the knowledge needed to work safely and prevent exposure.
+The training meets the Swedish Work Environment Authority’s requirements for workers at risk of exposure to asbestos-containing dust.
+After completing the course, the participant has the knowledge required to work safely and prevent exposure.

 We understand that the new legal requirement may have come quickly and created uncertainty.
 Therefore, we offer a flexible and affordable solution including a price guarantee that maintains high quality so you can easily meet the Work Environment Authority’s requirements.
 We match lower prices and deduct an additional 5%.
 Just send us the link or the quote.